N02870941/mazes/docs/README.md

 Finally, we can implement a hybrid where sometimes we push, and sometimes we pop.
 This will result in a maze that is less difficult than DFS, so still solvable by a human, but less predictable than BFS so it remains interesting.
 Altering between pushing and popping with 50:50 probability works well.
 Here we see, the path finding algorithm needed to visit a decent amount of nodes before finding the solution and the solution still seems "doable" by a human.

 ## Time complexity with DFS / BFS + backtracking
-As noted, we are using depth-first search to generate the graph.
+As noted, we are using depth / breadth-first search to generate the graph.
 To *traverse* a graph we visit each node once, which is `O(|V|)`.
 But, we also must check all adjacent vertices per vertex.
 This we can do in `O(1)` time because edges are simply stored as boolean values per grid cell.
 We must check all four (top, bottom, left and right) edges, per vertex.
 This is `4 * O(1)`